Biden pledges U.S. will cut carbon emissions in half by 2030 - NewsBreak

 Biden pledges U.S. will cut carbon emissions in half by 2030

-WASHINGTON (Nexstar) — On Monday at the United Nations Climate Summit in Glasgow, President Joe Biden pledged that the U.S. will lead by example in cutting carbon emissions.
+WASHINGTON (Nexstar) — President Joe Biden pledged on Monday that the U.S. will lead by example in cutting carbon emissions.

 “Will we seize the enormous opportunity before us, or will we condemn future generations to suffer?”
 Biden said.